IT-StarkGroup/ResetXT3/README.md

 ## Installation
 ### Installation requirements
-To run the application you require a Java runtime environment (JRE), available for Windows, MacOs or Linux.
+To run the application you require:
+1. a Java runtime environment (JRE), available for Windows, MacOs or Linux.
 Only Java 1.8 is supported.
+2. the Guacamole Daemon (guacd) running on port 4822.
+Only version 0.9.14 of guacd has been tested.

 ### Running the application
 Once the JRE is installed, copy the application 'StarkResetXT3.jar' to a folder of choice and run the application from the command prompt with
 > />java –jar StarkResetXT3.jar

+By default the application will be available on port 8080.
+A different port can be set at time of launch: eg. for port 8088:
+> />java –jar StarkResetXT3.jar -httpPort=8088

 ### Connecting to Dia.ne XT3 controller
 The application needs an Ethernet connection to the Dia.ne XT3 controller.
 The IP address of the controller should be set under ‘Configuration’ (see below).